testfairy/docs/docs/051_Platforms/41_Xamarin.md

 Xamarin Component is available [here](https://docs.testfairy.com/Platforms/Xamarin_Component.html)

 TestFairy is available for both Android and iOS.
-You can install the bindings by 1 of 3 ways
+You can install the bindings by 1 of 3 ways:

-1. Download the latest binding dll directly from [GitHub](https://github.com/testfairy/testfairy-xamarin/releases) for your specific platform
+1. Download the latest binding DLL directly from [GitHub](https://github.com/testfairy/testfairy-xamarin/releases) for your specific platform.

-1. Install the bindings through NuGet
+1. Install the bindings through NuGet.

-1. Install the bindings trhough the Xamarin Component Store
+1. Install the bindings trhough the Xamarin Component Store.

-You will need an app token (TESTFAIRY_APP_TOKEN) which can be found in your [settings page](http://app.testfairy.com/settings/)
+You will need an app token (TESTFAIRY_APP_TOKEN), which can be found in your [settings page](http://app.testfairy.com/settings/)

 ## iOS